phaylon/flagnum/README.md

-Groupable sets of unit-only enums based a bitset implementation.
+Groupable sets of unit-only enums based on a bitset implementation.

 # Description